azsk/DevOpsKit-docs/05-Alerting-and-Monitoring/Readme.md

 add more based on the specific resources (SQL, VM, Service Fabric, Key Vault, etc.) you are using in your subscription.

 The AzSK solution complements the coverage from these individual solutions by its focus on cloud resource configuration.
-It is also unique it its coverage of events across dev ops stages.
+It is also unique in its coverage of events across dev ops stages.

 > **Note**: Setting up other solutions from the gallery is not required for the AzSK OMS Solution to work.